copyrip/README.md/README.md

 * * [ ] ...

 ## notes
-[0] The 'shows' are hybrid performances both similar as 'in-person' lectures and broadcasted online as a streaming video.
+[0] The 'shows' are hybrid performances both similar as *in-person* lectures and broadcasted online as a streaming video.